Bankole2000/portfolio/README.md

 - HTML
 - CSS
 - Vanilla JS - ES6
-- [Node Sass](http://www.bootswatch.com/) - A Bootstrap based CSS Theming tool
+- Node Sass
 - [Patience](https://www.wikihow.com/Love-Programming) - Strictly for the love of coding _Mehn!_

 ## What it does

 - Display Projects
-- Try to look pretty, simple and hopefully not too formal.
+- Try to look pretty, simple, and hopefully not too formal.
 - Inform visitors about me
 - Links to All the things
 - Link Back to project Repos and Home Pages (if available)